faster-cpython/bench_runner/README.md

 include_in_all = false
 ```

 You may limit the number of cores used to build Python with the `use_cores` option.
-This may be necessary, for example, on cloud VMs.
+This may be necessary, for example, on cloud VMs with limited RAM.

 ```
 use_cores = 2